jgraettinger/blog/README.md

 Deleting message `m102` above, or setting its timestamp `1532 => 1502`
 would toggle `liron-shapira` from "not seen" to "seen".
-Assuming we treat users not in `/subscribers` as implicitly having "seen" the room, then adding a new user `{"userId":"johnny", "seenTimestamp": 0}` would toggle from "seen" to "not seen".
+Assuming we treat users not in `/subscribers` as implicitly having "seen" the room, then adding a new user `{"userId":"johnny","seenTimestamp":0}` would toggle from "seen" to "not seen".

 Each of these identified toggles contributes an `-1` or `+1` update to the user's `numUnreadRooms`.
-If we kept track of all of these contributions, then all that would remain is to maintain a running sum for each user somewhere... say, in a PostgreSQL database?
+If we kept track of all of these contributions, then all that would remain is to keep a running sum for each user somewhere... say, in a PostgreSQL database?

 ...